Halloween Marketing: Should You Take a Walk on the Dark Side?

 No matter what your type of business is, your Halloween marketing efforts need to be reinforced on your social media networks.
 Make sure your fans know well in advance about your plans for the season.
 Make it a desired event.
 Place status updates on Facebook.
 Send out Twitter announcements.
 Create a Youtube video.
 Sure, it means a little extra work.
 But it could pay off handsomely in the long run.

 No matter what the season, being a small business owner these days can be frightening.
 Dark clouds seem to be everywhere.
 But the time between back-to-school and the holiday season doesn’t have to be a nightmare before Christmas.
-Embrace Halloween, use your imagination and have a solid marketing plan in place.
+Embrace Halloween, use your imagination, and have a solid marketing plan in place.
 You just might scare up some extra profits that will have you grinning wider than a bright-eyed jack-o-lantern.

 Does your business engage in any Halloween promotions?
 If so, have you seen an increase in your bottom line?
-What are some of your successful marketing tactics you’ve used during the Halloween season?
+What are some of the successful marketing tactics you’ve used during the Halloween season?
 We want to hear from you!
 Visit our Facebook Fan Page to share your story with our friends.